 - Job resources help workers progress in their careers, make their jobs less demanding, and improve their day-to-day life both professionally and personally.
-Some examples of resources could include anything from an easily accessed Central Hub storing core company resources to scheduled breaks during the work day and access to formal training and development initiatives.
+Some examples of resources could include anything from an easily accessed Central Hub storing core company resources to scheduled breaks during the work day and access to line management training, enrolling on employee engagement training programs and other development initiatives.

 Using a variety of methods to study leadership and workers, such as Employee Surveys, interviews and administrative data, the JD-R model has been proven to be a valid method for assessing how employees feel about their job resources and demands, and in turn their engagement levels.

 4. The Gallup Employee Engagement model